learn-academy-2022-bravo/week-3-assessment-dustin-oz/interview-questions.md

 6. STRETCH: What is an anonymous function in JavaScript?

-  Your answer:
+  Your answer: If I remember correctly, an anonymous function is a function without a name, meant to simply run.

   Researched answer:

 ## Looking Ahead: Terms for Next Week

 1. Conditional rendering:

 2. Object-oriented programming: